yangdaidi/hd/README.md

 running
 -------

-For more information about running weinre, you can start the server and browse the documentation online.
+sFor more information about running weinre, you can start the server and browse the documentation online.

 Start the server with the following command